kurrik/roomanna/blog.roomanna.com/jekyll/_posts/2010-12-04-packaging-chrome-extensions.markdown

    already [solutions for packing extensions in Python][link-pack], they rely on OpenSSL, which isn't available on App Engine.

-So I decided to write a Python library which could run on App Engine and convert a directory of files into a Chrome extension crx archive.
+I decided to write a Python library which could run on App Engine and convert a directory of files into a Chrome extension crx archive.
 I didn't find a ton of information online to help me do this automatically, so I decided to write up my findings for anyone heading down this road in the future.
 It